 Research Summaries for Coaches

 The sports coach UK Research Summary Series is designed to give coaches access to research that is often hidden away in academic journals.
-Below you will find links to summaries of 12 journal articles published in 2013 and 2014 with ideas on how the theory can be applied.
+Below you will find links to summaries of 33 journal articles published between 2013 and 2016 with ideas on how the theory can be applied.
 Just click on a title to read more.

 New research from Canada suggests coaches, parents and children all influence the Relative Age Effect (a term to describe how top level sport is often dominated by players born at certain times of the year).
 This summary looks at three models used frequently in business and management that help explain the Relative Age Effect.
 Read it here.

 New research from academics in the UK suggests that the old adage of ‘first impressions count’ is very much alive and kicking in sport.
 This article provides a summary of how players will change their behaviour depending upon how they view the coach.
 Read it here.

 How can attention help players improve their sporting performance?
 This summary presents four attention-related strategies that have been prominent in attention-related research for many years.
 Each strategy is explained in a sporting context, including an example that aims to show coaches how these methods can be applied within their coaching.
 Read it here.

 Every team needs a leader.
 This is not just another sporting cliché, but something that has been demonstrated by research.
 Given that only 30% of leadership is hereditarily based – in other words, leaders are made and not born – how much time do you spend developing the leadership skills of your captain?
 This summary presents ideas for developing leadership skills in captains based on interviews with identified experts in this field.
 Read it here.